gemeofficial/gemeblog/blog/2025-06-03-fda-tomato-recall-salmonella-outbreak-raises-concerns-about-our-vegetable-garden-again/index.md

 ## Summary
 The recent FDA Tomato Recall due to Salmonella contamination has raised significant concerns among consumers and gardeners.

-he recall affects specific tomato products distributed across multiple states, emphasizing the importance of staying informed about food safety alerts.
+The recall affects specific tomato products distributed across multiple states, emphasizing the importance of staying informed about food safety alerts.

 Salmonella, a harmful bacterium, can contaminate vegetables through various means, including contaminated water, soil, and improper handling.
 To mitigate risks: